Good-day-commander/HDNN_MFDL/README.md

   - pip install pynrrd
   - pip install seg_metrics

-* Due to data size and security reasons, the file was not uploaded to Github, and the upload was replaced with a Google Drive link
+* Due to data size and security reasons, the file is not uploaded to Github, and the upload is replaced with a Google Drive link
   - https://drive.google.com/file/d/1-8TWSfcniGsfHAYrhqLqP9phthq_viqO/view?usp=sharing
   - Please download the .pkl file through the link, and place it at '/pkl'